-For fiscal year 2011, our non-executive directors were entitled to receive the following compensation:
+For fiscal year 2012, our compensation arrangements for non-executive directors were:

-- annual retainer fee of \$60,000 for the Board chair and \$40,000 for each other Board member; - annual retainer fee of \$15,000 for the chair and \$5,000 for each other member of the Audit and Compliance Committee;

-- annual retainer fee of \$10,000 for the chair and \$4,000 for each other member of the Compensation Committee; - annual retainer fee of \$7,500 for the chair and \$2,000 for each other member of the Governance and Nominating Committee; - in the event a director attends more than twelve committee meetings, meeting attendance fees of \$1,000 for each Board and committee meeting attended thereafter; and - options to purchase 45,000 shares in the case of Dr. Mazzo and 30,000 shares in the case of each of Mr. Rogers, Mr. Hopper and Mr. Savas, subject to stockholder approval.
+- annual retainer fee of \$60,000 for the Board chair and \$40,000 for each other Board member; - annual retainer fee of \$15,000 for the chair and \$5,000 for each other member of the Audit and Compliance Committee; - annual retainer fee of \$10,000 for the chair and \$4,000 for each other member of the Compensation Committee; - annual retainer fee of \$7,500 for the chair and \$2,000 for each other member of the Governance and Nominating Committee; - in the event a director attends more than twelve committee meetings, meeting attendance fees of \$1,000 for each Board and committee meeting attended thereafter; and - initial grant of an option to purchase 60,000 shares for a new director and annual grants of options to purchase 45,000 shares for the Board chair and 30,000 shares for other directors, subject to stockholder approval, and prorated for period of service.

-Director compensation remains unchanged for fiscal year 2012.
+Director compensation remains unchanged for fiscal year 2013.